m-yac/F-polys/README.md

 (sgn(c0)t^e0 = t^(3/2), m[..] = t^(3/2))
 ```

-Note that sometimes the values of `HOMFLY.lookup` and `HOMFLY.msF` may not look identical, e.g.
+Note that sometimes the values of `HOMFLY.lookup` and `HOMFLY.msF` may not be evidently equal, e.g.
 ```haskell
 > checkHOMFLY [2,2]
 Even CF: [2,2] = 5/2